 We began farming here in 2015.
 Currently we have almost two acres in cultivation.
 We grow a wide variety of vegetable crops, have a big berry patch, lots of annual flowers for bouquets, a small greenhouse for starting plants, and a large tunnel house to extend our growing season.
-Our farm shop is stocked with our own fresh, organic vegetables and eggs, locally made cheese, raw milk, baked goods, crafts from neighborhood artisans and much more.
+Our farm shop is stocked with our own fresh, certified naturally grown vegetables and eggs, locally made cheese, baked goods, crafts from neighborhood artisans and much more.

 Our goal as farmers is to increase the fertility of our soil and decrease our dependence on fossil fuels, while providing clean, nutritionally dense food to our community.
 Each year we take the NOFA (Northeast Organic Farming Association) pledge.